-- F20.12P The Executive Dean shall make a report on the nature and extent of assessment offences and recommend any penalties to the appropriate field board (or examining board for a non-modular programme). - F20.13P Where the Executive Dean finds that the offence is serious or is a second or subsequent offence committed by the student, he or she shall report the findings to the field board (or examining board for a non-modular programme) which shall decide on any penalty in accordance with G6.2.3P. - Where the student does not admit the offence, the Executive Dean shall invite two members of staff not concerned with the allegation to join him or her in an investigating panel.
-Where possible the membership of the group shall include a member of staff from the field of the module or unit of study about which the allegation is made.
-The purpose of the investigation is to reconsider the evidence, establish whether an offence occurred and, if so, its nature and effect, and the appropriateness of any penalties to be imposed. - F20.15P The student shall be invited to meet the investigating panel and to submit a further written statement and to speak to the investigators.
-He or she may be accompanied by a friend who may speak on his or her behalf.
-The Executive Dean shall give such notice of the meeting as he or she considers reasonable. - F20.16P The Executive Dean shall require the person(s) making the allegation to attend a meeting of the investigating group to explain the allegations.
-At the discretion of the Executive Dean, the identity of the person making the allegation may be withheld from the student. - The investigating group shall itself determine the procedure to be followed, the extent and manner of its enquiries, the admissibility of evidence, and the standard of proof to be required.
-Where appropriate, the investigating group shall seek the advice of the Director of Corporate and Academic Services/Academic Registrar. - Where the investigating group finds that an offence has occurred and that it is a first and lesser offence, the Executive Dean shall decide to: - a. take no further action; or - b. reduce the mark awarded for the relevant element or
+- F20.15.1P Where the student does not admit the offence, the Executive Dean (or nominee) shall invite two members of staff not concerned with the allegation to join him or her in an investigating panel.
+Where possible the membership shall include a member of staff from the field of the module or unit of study about which the allegation is made.
+The purpose of the investigation is to reconsider the evidence, establish whether an offence occurred and, if so, its nature and effect, and the appropriateness of any penalties to be imposed. - F20.15.2P The investigating panel shall itself determine the procedure to be followed, the extent and manner of its enquiries, the admissibility of evidence, and the standard of proof to be required.
+Where appropriate, the investigating panel shall seek the advice of the Director of Corporate and Academic Services/Academic Registrar. - F20.15.3P The student shall be invited to meet the investigating panel and to submit a further written statement and to speak to the investigators.
+He or she may be accompanied by a friend or Students' Union representative who may speak on his or her behalf.
+The Executive Dean (or nominee) shall give such notice of the meeting as he or she considers reasonable. - F20.15.4P The Executive Dean (or nominee) shall require the person(s) making the allegation to attend a meeting of the investigating panel to explain the allegations.
+At the discretion of the Executive Dean (or nominee), the identity of the person making the allegation may be withheld from the student.